google-deepmind/pysc2/README.md

 For a full description of the specifics of how the environment is configured, the observations and action spaces work read the [environment documentation](docs/environment.md).

+Note that an alternative to this environment is now available which provides an enriched action and observation format using the C++ wrappers developed for AlphaStar.
+See [the converter documentation](docs/converters.md) for more information.

 # Mini-game maps